12 Nov Introducing IEHE’s RealityCheck Report

 Administrators, staff, and students at colleges and universities across the country work hard to be successful.
 Institutions implement initiatives to reach out to and help improve the performance of underperforming student groups.
 Each institution is a unique combination of student and institutional characteristics; no two are exactly the same.

 But when it comes time to evaluate institutional performance, we treat institutions as if they are all the same.
 We lump them together and compare their performance on different metrics: acceptance rate, retention, completion rate.
 We make judgements about how well colleges and universities serve their students based on how they perform on these metrics as compared to other institutions.
-We assume that a university with a 75% completion rate is better than a college with a 50% completion rate.
+We assume that a university with a 75% graduation rate is better than a college with a 50% graduation rate.

 All colleges and universities would love to see 100% of their students graduate.
 But what does it mean when an institution’s completion rates are less than 100%?
 Did the institution fail?

 The reality is that comparing your institution’s completion rate to that of others doesn’t tell your whole story to potential students, accreditors, regulators, governing boards, alumni, and other stakeholders.